wp-plugins/haiku-minimalist-audio-player/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.2.0

-== Short Description ==

-An exceptionally simple HTML5-based audio player that inserts a text link for audio playback.
-Now includes an optional graphical version of the player.

 == Description ==

 An exceptionally simple HTML5-based audio player that inserts a text link for audio playback.
 Now includes an optional graphical version of the player.
-Works great on mobile devices!
-Based on jPlayer, the jQuery audio player from [happyworm](http://www.happyworm.com/jquery/jplayer/).
+Based on jPlayer from Happyworm.

 == Installation ==